romeokoi/EDIDreader/README.md

 # EDIDreader
 An Android Application that gets parsed EDID display information connected to a raspberry pi.
-User connects to a raspberry pi running the BLServer.py script and gets EDID info from raspberry pi, which parses the data and sends it to the phone via bluetooth.
+User connects to a raspberry pi running the BLServer.py script and gets EDID info from raspberry pi, which parses the data and sends it to the phone via bluetooth. <br>

+Note: Manufacture Code/Model Id and Serial Number are in hex<br>
 ## Installation from Source
 To install the latest development version from source:
 ```bash